 Our Philadelphia headquarters is located in a brightly lit office on the 5th floor of a converted factory building in the Callowhill neighborhood, a short walk from Center City, the Reading Terminal Market, and SEPTA subway and regional rail stations.
 For bicyclists, we have in-house bike parking, a shower and lockers.
 The office itself is assembled as an open office plan with several smaller rooms for team meetings and concentration time.
 You get your own desk with a high-end Linux workstation or Apple laptop and extra monitors.
 We have flex-time to deal with personal stuff, and most people work a 40 – 45 hour week on a regular schedule.
-After the first six months, our staff can also spend up to 10% of their time on an open source, professional development, or research project.
-Recent 10% time projects include experiments with functional programming, machine learning, mapping with vector tiles, t-shirt design with satellite imagery, and experiments with large geospatial data sets.
+After the first six months, our staff can also spend up to 10% of their time on an open source, professional development, or R&D project.
+Recent 10% time projects include experiments with machine learning, Python 3, Reactive Native, and various forms of serverless processing with Amazon Lambda.

 We offer a salary commensurate with skills and experience and a benefits package that includes:

 - Fully subsidized health care, dental, prescription plan, including for spouse/partner and children

 - Fully subsidized life and long term disability insurance, plus voluntary short term disability insurance

 - Medical reimbursement plan to cover what the health insurance does not